Moulin de Breteuil, Route Treport (D316), Montmarquet, Nr. Aumale, FRANCE

 The Mill Retreat Centre is set in 30 acres of private grounds including a 10 acre lake, woodland and a wetland wildlife reserve.
 This has a huge variety of fish, birds, mammals and plant life.
 It provides a secluded and tranquil environment for meditation, walking and being at one with nature.
 Accommodation is primarily shared twin rooms.
 There is limited single accommodation.
 There are plenty of bathrooms and lounging areas.

-The retreat will start on the Wednesday at 16.00 and finish on the Sunday at 14:30.
+The retreat will start with an Introduction on the Wednesday at 17.00 (please arrange to arrive between 15:00 and 16:30) and finish on the Sunday at 14:30.

 Heather teaches Hatha and Vinyasa Yoga blending different disciplines and incorporating elements of Pilates.
 Having a background in nutrition and Reiki healing as well as being a qualified Life Coach, has allowed her to develop an intuitive approach and awareness of both the physical and emotional wellbeing of students.
 This enables her to tailor their practice and take a holistic view of the lifestyle, diet or other remedial action than may benefit them.